Perceptually Aligning Representations of Music via Noise-Augmented Autoencoders: Musical surprisal experiments

-To further evaluate how the proposed model correlates with human perception, we tested whether IC estimated with perceptually aligned latents predicts neural responses to music more accurately than unaligned.
-To do so, we compared the neural encoding of IC features computed with aligned and unaligned latents across different noise levels in EEG responses to the sung music of VOC (64 channels, 20 participants, 18 songs, see \Cref{app:validation} and \cite{cantisani2023investigating} for details) and report the results in \Cref{fig:eeg1}.
-The IC of the aligned method produced significantly stronger cortical tracking than the IC of the unaligned method and the baseline model of \cite{bjare2025diffusionsurprisal} across most noise levels ($t=0.2$–$0.6$), with the largest improvements observed around mid-level noise.
+To further evaluate how the proposed model correlates with human perception, we tested whether IC estimated with perceptually aligned latents predicts neural responses to music more accurately than IC estimated with unaligned latents.
+To do so, we follow the methodology of \cite{Bjare2024audioic} and quantify the variance in brain responses explained by IC, \textit{i.e.,} its neural encoding.
+To this end, we used Ridge regression to model EEG responses as a linear combination of two predictors: (i) IC and (ii) the acoustic envelope of the waveform (E), computed using the Hilbert transform's magnitude.
+We compared the neural encoding of IC features computed in EEG responses to the sung music of VOC (64 channels, 20 participants, 18 songs, see \cite{cantisani2023investigating,Bjare2024audioic} for details).
+Separate and independent optimal filters were estimated for each channel, participant, model, and noise levels by solving a regularized linear regression problem \cite{crosse2016multivariate}.
+Non-instantaneous interactions were captured by including multiple stimulus–response time lags within a $[-100, 700]$ ms window, with an additional $50$ ms margin to avoid edge artifacts.
+Model performance was evaluated using leave-one-out cross-validation across trials, and quantified as the Pearson correlation ($r$) between the predicted and observed EEG signals at each electrode.
+The significance of the IC contribution was assessed by the difference in predictive power of a full model (IC + E) and that of a reduced model (E only) reported as $\Delta r$ in \Cref{fig:eeg1}.
+Model performance was then quantified as Pearson's $r$ between predicted and actual EEG using a leave-one-out cross-validation procedure across songs.
+The significance of the IC contribution was assessed by comparing the predictive power of a full model including both IC and acoustic envelope as predictors with that of a reduced model that included only the envelope.
+The IC of the aligned method produced significantly stronger cortical tracking than the IC of the unaligned method and the baseline model of \cite{bjare2025diffusionsurprisal} across most noise levels ($t=0.2$–$0.6$; Fig.~\ref{fig:eeg1}), with the largest improvements observed around mid-level noise.
 This is consistent with the highest IDyOM correlations observed in that dataset.
 This advantage was consistent across participants and electrodes, as also reflected in the scalp topographies, which revealed widespread positive effects over fronto-central regions.
-Taken together, these findings demonstrate that (i) perceptually aligned IC is reliably encoded in neural responses to music, (ii) but only under moderate noise level conditions.
+These findings demonstrate that IC at moderate noise levels in perceptually aligned representations is reliably encoded in neural responses to music.